Who is Charles Stanley?

 Charles Stanley also offers one-fund solutions in the form of multi-asset funds.
 There are six funds in total, five of which focus on growth and one designed for income returns.
 The growth funds come in varying risk levels which aim to provide inflation-beating returns by investing in a range of assets, heavily focused on equities and bonds.

-However, as the table below shows, the medium-risk multi-asset fund has only just outperformed the average of its peer group, which is not unusual for platforms' in-house funds.
+However, as the table below shows, the medium-risk multi-asset fund has underperformed its peer group average, which is not unusual for platforms' in-house funds.
 Personally, I would rather choose my own portfolio of funds, but if you are looking for a single fund solution then you may be better off considering a robo-advice proposition such as Wealthify or a passive solution such as those offered by Vanguard.

 Charles Stanley Alternatives